Shyan1943/project3/README.md

 # CREDITS
 ## Content
-1. Refer to <a href="https://github.com/Code-Institute-Solutions/SampleREADME#" target="_blank">Code Institute Readme.md sample</a> for Readme file report guidelihttps://github.com/Code-Institute-Solutions/SampleREADME#ne
+1. Refer to <a href="https://github.com/Code-Institute-Solutions/SampleREADME#" target="_blank">Code Institute Readme.md sample</a> for Readme file report guidelines
 2. All images are downloaded from <a href="https://unsplash.com" target="_blank">Unsplash</a>

 ## Code